Tax & Compliance

 Best For

-CoinTracker is well-suited for Coinbase-centric users who want both portfolio tracking and tax reporting in a single platform.
-If your lending activity is primarily through CeFi platforms with straightforward interest payments, CoinTracker handles it well.
+Coinbase-centric users who want integrated portfolio and tax tracking.
+Works well if your lending activity is primarily CeFi with straightforward interest payments.

 Which Crypto Tax Software Should You Choose?